Kia Sportage SUV - Engines, drive & performance

 Kia Sportage diesel engines

-The flagship Sportage diesel engine is a clever one; it's a 1.6-litre turbodiesel that uses a 48v power supply to provide electrical assistance when acceleration.
-This setup is known as a 'mild hybrid' and aims to reduce engine workload and consequently improve fuel economy and lower emissions.
-It works, too.
+The flagship Sportage diesel engine is a clever one; it's a 1.6-litre turbodiesel using a 48-volt starter motor that can also give acceleration a small boost.
+This setup is known as 'mild hybrid' and aims to reduce engine workload and consequently improve fuel economy and lower emissions.

-An electric motor forms part of a 'starter generator' unit which allows engine stop-start to function over a much broader speed range, cutting the engine from around 10mph when you're pulling up to a halt and then restarting as soon as power is required.
-It's inobtrusive in action, too.
+The electric 'starter-generator' unit is meant to allow the engine to temporarily switch off over a much broader speed range, cutting the engine from around 10mph when you're pulling up to a halt and then restarting as soon as power is required.
+It's inobtrusive in action but during our test it didn't cut in quite as often as we were expecting.

 The front-wheel-drive version is quickest when equipped with a six-speed manual gearbox, managing 0-62mph in 10.8 seconds.
 Speccing the seven-speed automatic gearbox increases the 0-62mph time to 11.4 seconds, with the four-wheel-drive model taking 11.6 seconds.
 Every diesel Sportage is capable of a top speed of 112mph.